Mission, Vision and Values

 A.L.E.R.T.
 III is licensed by the State of Montana to respond at a basic life support level with the capacity to respond at an advanced life support level when needed.
 A.L.E.R.T.
 III staff members receive training in its operation and all of its drivers have attended an Emergency Vehicle Operators Course.
 The A.L.E.R.T.
 III ambulance is expected to transport in excess of 400 patients each year.

-A.L.E.R.T., KALISPELL REGIONAL HOSPITAL began to face financial difficulties in 1978, and the local community responded by forming the A.L.E.R.T.
+Due to local economic downturn in 1978, the program began to suffer financially and the community responded by forming an A.L.E.R.T.
 Advisory Board.
-Composed of community members from businesses, primary rescue, logging, park and forest representatives, the group established a widespread effort to build community financial support, including an inaugural A.L.E.R.T., KALISPELL REGIONAL HOSPITAL fundraising banquet.
-The A.L.E.R.T. board continues to organize the annual banquet and serves as champions for the air ambulance service.
+Comprised of community members from local businesses, logging industry executives, Glacier National Park and U.S. Forest representatives, the group established a widespread effort to build community financial support, including the A.L.E.R.T. fundraising banquet.
+The A.L.E.R.T. board continues to organize both the annual banquet as well as the Betty Woods Memorial Golf Tournament.
+This year the A.L.E.R.T. banquet will be held on April 25, 2020, and the golf tournament will be held on July 11th, 2020.

 More than four decades ago, a logger working in a remote area was seriously injured.
 A private helicopter bravely rescued the young man, but no medical crew was available to assist.
 The patient, transported in an outside basket, patterned after the kind used during the Korean War, could not be treated during flight, and unfortunately died.
 Shaken and heartbroken, his employer and other loggers rallied the medical community to establish an air ambulance service and reduce future fatalities in the field.